 It wasn’t just the rich and powerful at Davos.
 There were other artists and journalists and people from academia and the non-profit sector and young bright-eyed founders of start-ups.
 I enjoyed talking to all of them.
 We’re all the same.
 We have hopes and dreams and are fighting our respective demons.
 For the most part we all want to make the the world a better place, whatever that means to us.

-Here is a synopsis video the WEF just put out (it has the music I wrote for the occasion in it).
+And here is a synopsis video the WEF just put out

 I didn’t get an invite to the coveted Google party but that’s ok because instead I ended up doing a spontaneous improvisation with Peter Gabriel at the Piano Bar.